 You don’t want to write a story and have your characters walking around like a thin slice of cardboard, do you?
 Here are my top 6 ways to make sure your characters have depth to make them not only believable but enjoyable for your readers.

-No one’s life is perfect no matter what the media is trying to say.
-Everyone goes through hard times and everyone cries.
+No one’s life is perfect no matter what social media is trying to portray.
+Everyone goes through hard times, and everyone cries.
 Show these emotions in your characters to make them connect to your readers.
 It doesn’t have to be a pain that’s life changing.
 It can be emotional, mental or physical but have them experience some discomfort in their life.
 Perfect isn’t realistic.

 2. Passion/Goal/Will to Live